 The achievement of adulthood as a questionable critical anchor

-But amid the economic and social turmoil of the 1960s and 70s, the triumph of global capitalism in the 80s, the technology boom of the 90s, and the, in part to be able, when not having anything, to be able to claim respect. grinding recession of the 2000s, something strange happened: American youth stopped “growing up.”
+But amid the economic and social turmoil of the 1960s and 70s, the triumph of global capitalism in the 80s, the technology boom of the 90s, and the grinding recession of the 2000s, something strange happened: American youth stopped “growing up.”
 As over a decade of scholarship has revealed, traditional markers of adulthood—leaving home, completing school, establishing financial independence, marrying, and having children—have become increasingly delayed, disorderly, reversible, or even forgone in the latter half of the twentieth century….
 In this book, I tell the stories of working-class men and women for whom coming of age is not just being delayed, but fundamentally dismantled by drastic economic restructuring, profound cultural transformations, and deepening social inequality.
 I explore how paths to adulthood are being reshaped by the powerful forces of race, class, and gender—and how, in turn, young working-class men and women are putting the pieces of adulthood back together amid the chaos, uncertainty, and insecurity of twenty-first century life. (p.
 6)

 In one respect, this is a benign attempt to formulate something akin to an “internal critique,” to judge the social order in light of its failure to allow people to achieve an undeniably valuable and deserved good, the status of adulthood, that they spontaneously pursue and which elites pledge their support for.
 However, in taking this tack Silva does not consider what it might mean to her interviewees to make it interpretively central.
 In the actual course of their lives, how salient is it?
 Do interviewees regularly think about adulthood in front of the morning mirror?
 Or, is it more of a summary, background idea, without much valence in itself, getting whatever charge it has by drawing on specific life achievements, like a certain kind of job, a good relationship, having children, good community standing?
 Is it, in fact, a status that becomes apparent negatively, when it is somehow absent?
 Is it, in other words, a term that arises precisely in the way it occurs to Silva, as condensed reference to a failure to attain common goals?